osenn15/DS202-Final-Project/README.md

 last plots when considering diet, the connection between mental health and physical activity level could be another reason why poor mental health is associated with higher rates of diabetes.

+#### Conclusion

+This project’s goal was to analyze different health and lifestyle factors that could potentially influence the development of diabetes.
+Health factors that we found associated with diabetes was high blood pressure and a higher BMI.
+Lifestyle factors that we found associated with diabetes are a poor diet(lack of fruit and vegetables) as well as a lack of physical activity.
+Not surprisingly, the combination of physical activity and a good diet showed a low rate of diabetes.
+It is important that people are aware of this as they are lifestyle choices that they can control.
+We also found that poor mental health was associated with diabetes, and this can be due to the connection between mental health, diet, and physical activity.
+One alarming thing we found was that people with diabetes are much more likely to have a stroke or heart problems, even at a young age.